 There are many contributing factors that affect your gut health.
 Factors such as diet, food intolerances, lifestyle, hormones, sleep, stress and especially medications will affect the state of how your body digests and eliminates what you eat and drink.

 Gut health issues are becoming more common, with symptoms such as bloating, IBS, inflammation, reflux and constipation affecting many people and impacting their quality of life

 To help support your digestive health, I've gathered my top tips on how to heal your gut naturally.
-The below information is based on my book Perfect Digestive Health and continual research on gut health.
+The below information is based on researched studies as well as my own personal journey toward better gut health.

 1. PROBIOTICS WILL SAVE YOUR LIFE